 Rich Media is a word commonly used in the online advertising industry.
+We at Adsolutions see Rich Media as a toolbox for creativity, user experience and engagement.
 But many are still in the dark about what ‘Rich Media’ really is.
 According to the IAB:

 “Rich media advertisements are defined as those with which users can interact as opposed to solely animation, and they include such formats as transitionals and various over-the-page units such as floating ads, page take-overs and tear-backs.”